saiyam1814/argo-demo/README.md

-# This is the demo to show GitOps in action using ArgoCd on Civo Kubernetes
+# This is the demo to show GitOps in action using ArgoCD on Civo Kubernetes

-In order to learn more about ArgoCD quickly wach my CNCFMinutes video [here]().
+In order to learn more about ArgoCD quickly wach my CNCFMinutes video [here](https://youtu.be/2B3qcyCcBXs).

 Steps to do it on your own